mathisgerdes/bijx/docs/source/tutorials.md

 # Tutorials

-Here you can find a collection of tutorials that showcase the features of `lfx`.
+Here you can find a collection of tutorials that showcase the features of `bijx`.

 ```{toctree}
 :maxdepth: 2